Alexis-crowdar/Karate-API-Sample-Project/README.md

 #  LIPPIA API Sample Project Karate

 ## Purpose:
-The following project has the purpose of demonstrate and let test automation developers to to test API using the framework **Karate**.
+The following project has the purpose of demonstrate and let test automation developers to test API using the framework **Karate**.
 An XML report is generated in a format compatible with **LTM's REST API**.
 This report encapsulates the test information and execution results.
 Upon completion of the execution, the plugin utilizes LTM's REST API to upload the XML report to the LTM platform.

 ## System Requirements:
 - JDK: [https://docs.oracle.com/en/java/javase/index.html](https://docs.oracle.com/en/java/javase/index.html)